What foods to avoid with Trulicity

 What is Trulicity?

 Trulicity is the brand name for the prescription medication dulaglutide, manufactured by Lilly.
-Trulicity belongs to a class of medications called glucagon-like peptide-1 GLP-1 receptor agonists.
+Trulicity is in a class of medications that is known as glucagon-like peptide-1 GLP-1 receptor agonists.
 GLP-1 is a hormone that helps regulate blood glucose levels by increasing insulin production and decreasing glucagon secretion.
 Similar to Ozempic, Trulicity is used to help improve blood sugar levels in adults with type 2 diabetes.
 It is intended for the following uses in adults with type 2 diabetes:

 - to lower blood sugar levels

 - to reduce the risk of certain cardiovascular problems – people can use Trulicity to reduce the risk of stroke and heart attack and to lower the risk of death caused by a cardiovascular condition.